fr44lancer/demo-simple-api/README.md

 A  demo app for simulating a public registry platform using  mock data.
 Features include producing and consuming REST APIs for persons, addresses, and

 ## 🚀 Quick Start
+---
+⚙️ Requirements

+To run this project locally, make sure you have the following installed:

+Node.js v18 or higher – https://nodejs.org

+npm (comes with Node.js)

+MySQL 8.x (or compatible) – https://www.mysql.com

+You will also need to configure a local database and connection string.
+---
 ### 1. Clone & Install
 ```bash
 git clone https://github.com/fr44lancer/demo-simple-api.git